Storidge/cio-user-docs/cookbook/cio_volume_with_minio.md

 ## **Run Minio on Docker Stack**

 To deploy the Minio service on Docker Stack, save the following into a minio.yml file in your current working directory.
-Docker will pull the Minio image and CIO will create the minio1-data volume using the pre-defined MINIO profile.
+Docker will pull the Minio image and Storidge will create the minio1-data volume using the pre-defined MINIO profile.

 ```
 version: '3.1'